Anti-Indian sentiment: United States

+Anti-Asian sentiment and xenophobia had already emerged in the United States in response to Chinese immigration and the cheap labour which it supplied, mostly for railroad construction in California and elsewhere on the West Coast.
+In the common jargon of the day, ordinary workers, newspapers and politicians opposed immigration from Asia.
+The common desire to remove Asians from the workforce inspired the rise of the Asiatic Exclusion League.
+During the late 19th and early 20th centuries, Indian immigrants, mostly Punjabi Sikhs, settled in California, and American anti-Asian sentiments expanded to encompass immigrants from the Indian subcontinent.

 Immigration from India to the United States became more frequent between 1907 and 1920 because of Canada's Immigration Act in 1910 which restricted the number of Indians coming into the country.
 California was where most Indians migrated to and Indian immigrants had a negative stigma around them.

 Hatred of the Indians amongst Americans led to the Bellingham riots in 1907.
-In the late-1980s in New Jersey, an anti-Indian hategroup gang calling themselves the "Dotbusters" targeted, threatened and viciously beat Indians until they were in a coma and died or suffered brain damage.
-The former President Richard Nixon was found voicing disparaging remarks on Indians in a newly declassified White House tapes citing Indians as the "most sexless", "nothing" and "pathetic".
+In the late-1980s in New Jersey, an anti-Indian hate group gang calling themselves the "Dotbusters" targeted, threatened and viciously beat Indians until they were in a coma and died or suffered brain damage.
+The former President Richard Nixon was found voicing disparaging remarks on Indians in newly declassified White House tapes, citing Indians as the "most sexless", "nothing" and "pathetic".
 He further remarks about Indian women as the "Undoubtedly the most unattractive women in the world are the Indian women.
 Undoubtedly."

 Vamsee Juluri, author and Professor of Media Studies at the University of San Francisco, identifies Indophobia in certain sections of the US media as part of a racist postcolonial/neocolonial discourse used to attack and defame India and encourage racial prejudice against Indian Americans, particularly in light of India's recent economic progress, which some "old-school" colonialists find to be incompatible with their Clash of Civilizations world view.
 Juluri identified numerous instances of bias and prejudice against Indians in US media, such as The New York Times and Foreign Policy and attempts to erase and disparage the history of India in American school textbooks misrepresent the history of India during the California textbook controversy over Hindu history with the final verdict to retain the term "India" in Californian textbooks and to remove the disparaging contents from textbooks.

 Latin America and the Caribbean

-Caribbean
+Trinidad and Tobago

 There is occasional anti-Indian discrimination amongst the locals of the Caribbean islands especially Trinidad and Tobago.

 Guyana

-Anti-Indian sentiments of Guyana sometimes becomes violent.
-Anti-Indian riots of Guyana saw the black population burn businesses belonging to the Indians, hundreds of Africans and Indians lost their lives rioting.
+Anti-Indian sentiments in Guyana sometimes become violent.
+Anti-Indian riots of Guyana saw the black population burn businesses belonging to the Indians, many Indians and Africans have lost their lives rioting.

-Media
+Incidents in mass media

+Western media

+The Western media often propagates stereotypes against India.